Four misconceptions about digitalization and working life

-Digital Business Network (formerly Divia) brings together key players, the latest and future topics and up-to-date information in digital business.
+Digital Business Network brings together key players, the latest and future topics and up-to-date information in digital business.
 Research conducted at Aalto University and other international universities meets the latest business cases within a global company network, providing new perspective and insight for taking organizations to an entirely new level of digitalization.

-Digitalization brings complexity in organizations and broadens the competences needed for success.
+Digitalization brings complexity within organizations and broadens the spectrum of competences needed for success.
 Digital Business Network is built on six corner stones: technology, innovation, organization, strategy, data and leadership.
-Over the course of the year, Digital Business Network members will gain a comprehensive idea of current and future trends in digital business and a framework for understanding change with the help of world-class professors, researchers and keynote speakers.
+Over the course of the year, Digital Business Network members will gain a comprehensive view of current and future trends in digital business and a framework for understanding change with the help of world-class professors, researchers and keynote speakers.

 Digital Business Network is helping its clients to move forward.
-Phenomena related to digitalization are discovered way before they become major players in the disruption game, for example Blockchain, included in 2016.
+Phenomena related to digitalization are discovered way before they become major players in the disruption game.

 Five places per seminar available for each member organization.
 Additionally, limitless virtual webcast access available for all employees of the organization.
 Change is easier to execute when more employees have up-to-date information.